Rosa canina: Pests and diseases

-The dog rose can be attacked by aphids, leafhoppers, glasshouse Red Spider Mite, scale insects, caterpillars, rose leaf-rolling sawfly, and leaf-cutting Bee.
+The dog rose can be attacked by aphids, leafhoppers, glasshouse red spider mite, scale insects, caterpillars, rose leaf-rolling sawfly, and leaf-cutting bees.

-When a gall wasp lays eggs into a leaf axillary or terminal bud the plant develops a chemically induced distortion known as rose gall (see photo).
+When a gall wasp lays eggs into a leaf axillary or terminal bud the plant develops a chemically induced distortion known as rose gall.

 Buds and leaves may be eaten by rabbits and deer, despite the thorns.

-It may be affected by rose rust (see photo) and powdery mildews.
+It may be affected by rose rust and powdery mildews (Podosphaera pannosa), and downy mildew (Peronospora sparsa).

 It is notably susceptible to honey fungus.